Townsonia viridis: Taxonomy and naming

 The beech orchid was first formally described in 1906 by Joseph Dalton Hooker who gave it the name Acianthus viridis and published the description in Flora Antarctica.
 In 1911 Rudolf Schlechter changed the name to Townsonia viridis.
 The specific epithet (viridis) is a Latin word meaning "green".

 Distribution and habitat

-The beech orchid grows in permanently wet forests, especially those of myrtle beech.
+Beech orchid grows in permanently wet forests, especially those of myrtle beech.
 It is found mainly on the west coast of Tasmania.